jbcarreon123/jPlayer2/README.md

 ```

 ## Tracker files
-To have support for tracker files, download the `chiptune2.js` library found here and the `libopenmpt` library found here (note: download the Web version!), and add it above the jTracker JS import (make sure it's on this order or it won't work!):
+To have support for tracker files, download the `chiptune2.js` library found here and the `libopenmpt` library found here (note: download the Web version!), and add it above the jPlayer JS import (make sure it's on this order or it won't work!):
 ```html
 <head>
     <script src="/where/is/libopenmpt.js"></script>